sanic-meetup/meetup/README.md

 Sanic/MeetUp is a tool to help you meet up in real life; whether it's a good friend, or a YouTube celebrity.

+you can see a final report that summarizes our progress [here](./final.report.md)

 # How it works
 - [Video required for Final Ver.](https://youtu.be/86L2xrDqnQM)
 - [API documentation and source code can be found here.](https://github.com/UTSCC09/sanic/tree/master/server)